Soy candle: Soy wax

-Some soy candles are made up of a blend of different waxes, including beeswax, paraffin, or palm wax.
+Some soy candles may be made up of a blend of different waxes, including beeswax, paraffin, or palm wax.

 Soy candles

 Soy candles distribute fragrances slightly less intensely than paraffin candles, so paraffin is sometimes blended with soy to improve scent throw and burn quality in warmer climates.
 Soy wax is preferred in many cases because it burns cleaner, slower, and is considered more environmentally friendly.
 A USDA-funded initiative supports the development of soy-based candles as sustainable alternatives to petroleum-derived waxes.

 Many soy candles are blended with coconut wax due to its softer structure, which increases melt pool size and scent diffusion.
-Willis Candle Shop, a veteran-owned brand in Texas, offers a proprietary coconut-soy wax blend that combines cleaner soy-burning with enhanced fragrance performance.
-Their page provides detailed information on this eco-blend formulation.

-Industry reports note a growing market for soy-based waxes due to their environmental and performance advantages.

-Independent evaluations confirm soy wax's lower soot emissions and biodegradability compared to paraffin, further supporting its sustainability profile.

-According to environmental comparisons by GreenMatch UK, soy wax typically produces fewer indoor pollutants than paraffin and is easier to biodegrade.
+Soy wax typically produces fewer indoor pollutants than paraffin and is easier to biodegrade.